ComprosoftCEO/lines-of-battle/Protocol.md

 When the game is running, alive player clients need to send one action to the server every game "tick" to move their player in the game.
 Only the first action is stored; subsequent actions sent during the same game tick will return an error.
-If a client does not send an action before the second time-window expires, then their player doesn't move that round.
+If a client does not send an action before the time-window expires, then their player doesn't move that round.
-After the one-second time window has passed, the game server will grab the current list of actions and update the game state in the specified player order.
+After the tick time window time window has passed, the game server will grab the current list of actions and update the game state in the specified player order.
+By default, a game tick occurs every real-world second, but this can be changed by the server administrator.

 Each player action has an optional string `tag` field that can be used by the client.
 When the server returns the [Next State Message](#next-state), it includes the list of actions taken during the current game tick.